MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/mf6_6_0_prt_migration_guide.md

 ## Extended tracking

 To achieve the same behavior as with a MODFLOW 6.5.0 PRT model, the `EXTEND_TRACKING` keyword must be supplied to the PRP package.
 In MF6.5.0, PRT followed MODPATH 7 in "extending" particle tracking beyond the end of the simulation time, until all particles terminate, if the last stress period is steady state.
 While consistent with MP7, this means a particle tracking simulation may fail to halt if particles get caught in flow cycles.
-To gaurantee termination under the default settings, MF6.6.0 introduces the `EXTEND_TRACKING` keyword to opt into tracking extension &mdash; otherwise particles will terminate at the simulation end time.
+To guarantee termination under the default settings, MF6.6.0 introduces the `EXTEND_TRACKING` keyword to opt into tracking extension &mdash; otherwise particles will terminate at the simulation end time.

 ## Vertical tracking